EnigmaCurry/d.rymcg.tech/README.md

 firewall that is directly located on the same host machine as Docker.
 You should prefer an external dedicated network firewall [ie. your cloud provider, or VM host].
-If you have no other option but to run the firewall on the same host, check out [chaifeng/ufw-docker](https://github.com/chaifeng/ufw-docker#solving-ufw-and-docker-issues) for a partial fix.)
+If you have no other option but to run the firewall on the same machine, check out [chaifeng/ufw-docker](https://github.com/chaifeng/ufw-docker#solving-ufw-and-docker-issues) for a partial fix.)